I know what you’re thinking. How can a trip to one of the most beautiful places in the world be budget friendly?

 I promise you– it’s possible.

-All three times I’ve stayed in the South Ari Atoll, which is one of the largest Atolls in the Maldives.
+Each time I’ve stayed in the South Ari Atoll, which is one of the largest Atolls in the Maldives.
 It consists of 105 islands divided up into Northern and Southern sections.

 Due to its proximity to the Equator, the Maldives has a consistently warm temperature year round.
 There are two distinct seasons: wet season and dry season.
 Dry season typically runs from December until April when the Maldives experiences the highest amount of sunshine and lack of rain.
 The wet season is from May until November when the Maldives is cloudier and has a higher chance of rainfall.